harashish-arora/socialnet/README.md

 ## 13. Acknowledgements & Disclaimer

 This repository has been reviewed and refined with the assistance of AI tools to improve documentation, input validation, and minor code behaviors.
-While edits have been compiled and smoke-tested locally.
+Edits have been compiled and smoke-tested locally.